Najla-Alharbi/Airbnb-Nyc/README.md

 import seaborn as sns
 %matplotlib inline
 ```

+## Summary of the results of the analysis:
+For the summary please view my [medium post](https://medium.com/@NajlaAlharbi/exploring-new-york-city-airbnb-dataset-5e4857709581)

 ## Deploying:

 Download the jupyter notebook and the dataset from the source, run: ```jupyter notebook```.

+## Acknowledgements:
+I have used some similar answers from [Stackoverflow](http://stackoverflow.com/) and [Kaggle](https://www.kaggle.com/) for reference.

 ## License
 Creative Commons CC0 1.0 Universal (CC0 1.0) "Public Domain Dedication" license.